evliang/craigslist-alert/README.md

 - storer.ex keeps tabs on previously-seen items.
 This is for handling new config entries, and for preventing duplicate notifications
 - notifier.ex sends the text
 - periodically.ex is the heartbeat of the application

-I hope you find this code easy to read despite being new to Elixir.
-Let me know if you have any questions that I can answer.

 ## Configuration